ukparliament/weeknotes.data-search/12/index.md

 ### One world, one web, one team

 [Matt](https://twitter.com/mattrayner), the backend lead for the website team, gave a talk about the architecture of the [beta.parliament.uk](https://beta.parliament.uk) [Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails) application.
-Most of the data and search team went along to find out our data becomes web pages.
+Most of the data and search team went along to find out how our data becomes web pages.

 Dan gave [Jamie](https://twitter.com/oddtype) and [Jeanette](https://twitter.com/clementgraphics) moral support at the digital portfolio board where they presented work on the new website.
 Dan had a cameo with a live demo of current website search.
 Jeanette helpfully drove the tabs.